Octopus (The Human League album)

-Octopus is the seventh full-length studio album recorded by the British synthpop band The Human League.
+Octopus is the seventh full-length studio album recorded by the English synth-pop band The Human League.
 It was produced by the former Tears for Fears keyboard player Ian Stanley and released by EastWest Records in 1995.
+The album's title referenced the fact that it was their eighth album in total including their Greatest Hits album from 1988.
 It was the first new album from The Human League in five years after the termination of their long-term contract with Virgin Records.
 Octopus was the first Human League album that presented the band as a trio consisting of the singers Philip Oakey, Joanne Catherall and Susan Ann Sulley.
 The former Human League member Jo Callis and keyboard player Neil Sutton also contributed to the writing of the album.

 The album's sound is notable for almost exclusively featuring analogue synthesizers, a marked change from the band's primarily "digital" sound in the mid-to-late 1980s.

 Background

 The album saw a return to the public eye for the band, who had been out of the top ten since their 1986 album Crash.
 Band members Catherall and Sulley admitted that Octopus is "probably our last shot at the big time."
 Oakey described the album as the band returning to its synthesizer roots, saying: "We went in some silly directions after Dare, trying to bring in acoustic instruments and trying to make white soul music.
 Now we've gone back to how we started, singing over recorded sequences on synthesizers."